ptrindade96/SCDTR-Proj/README.md

 of the system, consisting of MatLab scripts and Arduino code.
 * Consensus_MatLab - a folder containing the code used to test the consensus algorithm
+* Arduino_Controller - a folder containing the code developed for the luminaires' Arduino board.

 <!-- ## Getting Started